-- You can continue your coverage by sending post-tax payments directly to ETF.
-The continuation form and payment must be received by ETF within 60 days of your coverage end date, or by the date on the continuation notice, whichever is later.
-Information will be mailed to your home address.
+- You may complete a continuation form and submit payment to ETF within 60 days of your coverage end date, or by the date on the continuation notice, whichever is later.
+Cobra/Continuation information will be mailed to your home address.

 - All expenses must be incurred by December 31.
 The carryover provision does not apply to employees who terminate mid-year.

-If you have carryover funds from the prior plan year, but do not participate in the current plan year, your carryover ends at termination.
-Expenses must be incurred by your last day of employment.
+*NOTE: If you have carryover funds from the prior plan year, but do not participate in the current plan year, your carryover ends at the end of the month in which your employment ends.

 Flexible Spending Account (FSA) – Dependent Care